chepark/no-drone-zone/README.md

 # No Drone Zone

-The app is built to detect the protecting zone of the endangered birds Monadikuikka from drones.
+The app is built to detect the protecting zone of the endangered birds Monadikuikka(Great Crested Grebe) from drones.
 When a drone infringes the no drone zone, the app displays the drone location and the pilot information.

 **Check out the demo:** [http://3.84.254.90/](http://3.84.254.90/)